hmc-cs111-spring2023/project-Cruedy/notebooks/Notebook1.md

 ## Questions

+_I spent about five hours this week on this project._

 _How do you use a language to apply an effect(that is written in javascript) to a video?_

 _Does it seem like the ExtendScript language is a DSL itself?
 If it is a DSL with javascript as its host, is it internal or extenal?_